omari-kd/Environmental-Impact-on-Food-Production/README.md

 This suggests that the dataset is more complete for food production stages or processes but has gaps in environmental impact data, especially for nutrient-based metrics.

-To maintain data integrity and avoid biased imputations the missing values were dropped from the dataset.
+The missing values were dropped from the dataset to maintain data integrity and avoid biased imputations.

 ### Analysis and Visualisation